Skip to main content

 Open Astro on your agent’s Builder page and type:

-Astro will analyse your current agent and apply all necessary transformations automatically, then save a new draft.
+Astro will analyse your current agent and apply all necessary transformations automatically, saving as it goes.

 What Gets Changed

-Sets new_agent_loop: true in the agent’s config.yaml settings block.
+Sets new_agent_loop: true as a top-level key in the workflow’s settings.yaml.

 Each url node is removed.
-Its target URL is merged into the nearest downstream iris node as a “go to <url>” instruction at the start of that node’s prompt.
+Its target URL is merged into the nearest downstream agent node as a “go to <url>” instruction at the start of that node’s instructions.

 Each api node is removed.
-The nearest relevant iris node is updated with an instruction to call the API via bash instead.
+The nearest relevant agent node is updated with an instruction to make the request itself — in-page, or via bash for a server-side call — and to pass any result downstream as an output variable.

 All uses of “routing” and “interrupting” are replaced with “hand off”.